mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 chosen as a reference implementation. **This is the most complete and feature rich RESTful interface to TANGO**.

-On the other side, the frontend part, both `jsTangORB` and `mTangoUI` are far from being ideal.
-They are dependent on an old version of Javascript MVC, a framework that never gained attention and has not been widely adopted by the web developers community.
+On the other side, the frontend part, both `jsTangORB` and `mTangoUI` have some drawbacks.
+They are dependent on an old version of JavascriptMVC, a framework that never gained attention and has not been widely adopted by the web developers community.
 This is especially controversial in case of `jsTangORB`, as a non-UI library, to depend on a model-view-controller